 Minimum Jail Time: At a Glance

-If you’re arrested in Louisiana for driving under the influence–even if it’s your first offense–you will be sentenced to a minimum of 10 days behind bars.
-Not only that, but you will be fined anywhere between $300-1,000.
+If you’re arrested in Louisiana for driving under the influence–even if it’s your first offense–you could be sentenced to a minimum of 48 hours behind bars.
+Not only that, but you could be fined anywhere between $300-1,000.
 The maximum time you serve could be six months, depending on the nature of the crime.

-In the case that your blood alcohol content (BAC) is above 0.20%, you will be fined at least $750.
+In the case that your blood alcohol content (BAC) is above 0.20%, you could be fined at least $750.
 In addition, your license will be suspended for two years.
-Following the completion of your suspension, your car will have an ignition interlock placed on it for 12 months.
+Following the completion of your suspension, the DMV may require an ignition interlock placed on it for 12 months.

 How to Decrease Time of Sentence